Quick Links

 Saline Implants

-Saline implants are filled with sterile salt water that is naturally reabsorbed by the body should a leak occur.
+Saline implants are filled with sterile salt water that is naturally reabsorbed by the body in the case of a leaking implant.
 Unlike silicone implants, saline implants can be custom-filled to a precise size.
 The profile of a saline implant is moderate to high, and although this type of implant is easier to remove and requires a smaller incision, saline implants are more prone to rippling over time.

 Profile